Baden-Baden Easter Festival: April 14 - 22, 2019

 Located in the Southwestern corner of Germany’s pastoral Black Forest, a short distance from both France and Switzerland, the resort town of Baden-Baden has long been a favorite retreat of Europeans for the thermal waters and the old-world luxury of the facilities.
 Now this charming center has emerged as the home of the Festspielhaus Baden-Baden-Arts Foundation, which has been sponsoring a number of major Festivals since 2000.
-Great Performance Tours has enjoyed the complete RING in 2004 for the re-opening of the beautifully renovated Festspielhaus, and subsequent Festivals for both Wagner and Tchaikovsky.
-Now we are planning a long overdue return in May of 2018 for the Whitsun Festival which offers a remarkable variety of thrilling performances.
+Following our recent sold-out Tour for the 2018 Whitsun Festival, we are now planning a return in April of 2019 for the Easter Festival’s remarkable variety of thrilling performances.
 (We have included a full, leisurely week to maximize our enjoyment of Baden Baden.)

-May is the perfect month for you to relax in the local spas and to absorb the atmosphere of Baden-Baden’s unique vacation atmosphere.
+April is an ideal month for you to relax in the local spas and to absorb the atmosphere of Baden-Baden’s unique vacation atmosphere.
 The cafes and restaurants specialize in the finest international cuisine, and you will want to enjoy a first-hand experience in the gambling rooms of the casino designed by the Parisian, Jacques Bénazet.
-We have planned an introductory walking-tour of the charming city center and a full-day excursion to the French town of Colmar to view the iconic Crucifixion of Matthias Grünewald.
+We have planned an introductory walking-tour of the charming city center and a full-day excursion to the Baroque Residential Palace of Rastatt in the Upper Rhine Valley.

 Prices Per Person (Air Fare not Included)